o3de/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 - **Material Property**: A generic property value for a material, either directly used by the shaders (e.g. `baseColor`, `baseColorMap`, and `baseColorFactor`), as shader-option (e.g. `enableShadows` or `enableIBL`), or as rasterizer setting (e.g. `doubleSided`)
 - **Material Shader Parameters**: Specific set of property values (e.g. a texture, or a color) used by shaders during rendering.
 - **Material Functors**: Generic Lua scripts or C++ functions that are executed when material properties are modified, e.g. `UseTexture` sets a shader-option and a texture-map - index when a texture is selected.
-- **Material Pipeline**: A list of shader templates that are compatible with a Rendering Pipeline and that use the material-shadercode from the abstract materialtype.
-A material-pipeline generates a non-abstract materialtype and shaders, so that an abstract material can be rendered with a specific rendering pipeline, e.g (`MainPipeline.materialpipeline` or `LowEndPipeline.materialpipelin`).
+- **Material Pipeline**: A list of shader templates that are compatible with a Render Pipeline and that use the material-shadercode from the abstract materialtype.
+A material-pipeline generates a non-abstract materialtype and shaders, so that an abstract material can be rendered with a specific render pipeline, e.g (`MainPipeline.materialpipeline` or `LowEndPipeline.materialpipelin`).
 - **Material Pipeline Script**: A lua script that filters the shader templates of the material pipeline based on the lighting model of the abstract materialtype, e.g. `MainPipelineScript.lua` or `LowEndPipelineScript.lua`
 - **Material Pipeline Functors**: Similar to material functors, but specified in the material pipeline: Generic lua scripts that are executed when a material property is modified: e.g. `ShaderEnable.lua` enables or disables transparency - shaders based on the `isTransparent` - property of the material.
 - **Material Canvas**: A graphical node-based editor used to create custom shader code for material types.
 The graph is converted into shader code for abstract material-types, which in turn use materialpipelines to create shaders for specific render pipelines.

 ### MaterialPipeline basics

 At the most basic level a (non-abstract) material in O3DE provides a set of shaders that are executed by the matching raster passes for each mesh using that material.
-This means that the material shaders and the rendering pipeline have to be closely linked: In order to render a mesh in a Forward+ pipeline, the material has to provide at least a depth pre-pass shader and an opaque shader, and all shaders have to use the same render attachments as the corresponding raster passes.
-Furthermore, the opaque shader for the Forward+ pipeline expects a view-based tiled light assignment, and a cascaded shadowmap for the directional lights, which consequently also forces the rendering pipeline to provide these things.
+This means that the material shaders and the render pipeline have to be closely linked: In order to render a mesh in a Forward+ pipeline, the material has to provide at least a depth pre-pass shader and an opaque shader, and all shaders have to use the same render attachments as the corresponding raster passes.
+Furthermore, the opaque shader for the Forward+ pipeline expects a view-based tiled light assignment, and a cascaded shadowmap for the directional lights, which consequently also forces the render pipeline to provide these things.

-In O3DE, the rendering pipeline is very configurable.
-It is reasonably easy to set up a deferred rendering pipeline or a fully path-traced rendering pipeline.
-But since the material shaders are closely linked to the rendering pipeline, they cannot be reused across different configurations.
-For example, in a deferred rendering pipeline, the opaque pass is executed as a fullscreen shader per material type---as opposed to a raster pass, which is executed per mesh.
+In O3DE, the render pipeline is very configurable.
+It is reasonably easy to set up a deferred render pipeline or a fully path-traced render pipeline.
+But since the material shaders are closely linked to the render pipeline, they cannot be reused across different configurations.
+For example, in a deferred render pipeline, the opaque pass is executed as a fullscreen shader per material type---as opposed to a raster pass, which is executed per mesh.
 As a different example, the default opaque shader expects a cascaded shadowmap for the directional light, but that shadowmap is only valid in the view frustum of the camera.
 This becomes problematic for features like ray traced reflections, where a mesh outside of the frustum still needs a valid shadow value.

-While a material type could theoretically provide shaders for both, Forward+ and deferred rendering pipelines, doing so would require adapting shaders each time a pipeline is modified or a new one is introduced.
-This means that every change to the rendering pipeline—such as adding or removing a render target in the opaque pass of the MainPipeline—necessitates updates to every opaque shader, for every material, in every project, including user-generated materials—or existing projects would break.
+While a material type could theoretically provide shaders for both, Forward+ and deferred render pipelines, doing so would require adapting shaders each time a pipeline is modified or a new one is introduced.
+This means that every change to the render pipeline—such as adding or removing a render target in the opaque pass of the MainPipeline—necessitates updates to every opaque shader, for every material, in every project, including user-generated materials—or existing projects would break.

-To solve this issue, O3DE uses material pipelines (e.g., `MainPipeline.materialpipeline`) and abstract material types to separate the material shaders from the rendering pipeline to some extend.
-The paterial pipeline is strictly related to the rendering pipeline, and defines a list of template shaders that are compatible with the render passes of the rendering pipeline.
+To solve this issue, O3DE uses material pipelines (e.g., `MainPipeline.materialpipeline`) and abstract material types to separate the material shaders from the render pipeline to some extend.
+The paterial pipeline is strictly related to the render pipeline, and defines a list of template shaders that are compatible with the render passes of the render pipeline.
 Each of these shaders call specific material functions at specific locations, and the abstract material has to provide these functions.
-This allows O3DE to generate the actual material shaders needed to render a mesh with any rendering pipeline.
+This allows O3DE to generate the actual material shaders needed to render a mesh with any render pipeline.

 _Note:_ Material pipelines do not explicitly specifiy the material functions or the shader structure, and the formal requirements to both the shaders and the abstract materials are fairly minimal: The abstract material type specifies two `.azsli` files in the `materialShaderDefines` and `materialShaderCode` fields.
 These are provided to the shader template via `MATERIAL_TYPE_DEFINES_AZSLI_FILE_PATH` and `MATERIAL_TYPE_AZSLI_FILE_PATH`, respectively.
 For additional background information: The define file referenced in `MATERIAL_PARAMETERS_AZSLI_FILE_PATH` contains a `struct MaterialParameters`, which is generated from the material shader parameters.

 That being said, the abstract material types provided by the engine (namely `BasePBR`, `StandardPBR`, etc.) and the shader templates of the material pipelines (namely `MainPipeline`, `LowEndPipeline`, `MobilePipeline`, etc.) do follow a fairly strict interface, which is described below.
-In order to integrate custom material types into existing rendering pipelines, or to create a new rendering pipeline that uses the existing materials, it is suggested to stick to something very close to this.
+In order to integrate custom material types into existing render pipelines, or to create a new render pipeline that uses the existing materials, it is suggested to stick to something very close to this.

 **Example:**
 - `MainPipeline.materialpipeline` defines the shader template `ForwardPass_BaseLighting` and the `pipelineScript` `MainPipelineScript.lua`